-This course will examine World War I from a European and global perspective.
-It will cover the causes, nature, and results of the war as they relate to the society, economy, politics, and culture of Europe.
-Attention will also be given to some of the global effects of the war as well as the ways this war transformed the nature of warfare in the 20th century.
+This course examines World War I from a global perspective.
+Students analyze the causes, nature, and results of the war related to the societies, economics, politics, and cultures of Europe and beyond.
+Attention is given to global effects of the war as well as the ways that this war transformed the nature of warfare and life in the 20th century.
 Offered Alternate Years.